iamm3chanic/ArchLinux-install/README.md

 In this script, in any version there are two folders - Russian and English.
 For your comfort:
-- partition of disk in your way in cfdisk (master, version1, version3 branch)
+- partition of disk in your way in cfdisk
-- partition of disk in my way(version2 branch)     //temporary improving bugs...
 - version without LVM for those who are unsure of themselves (version1) :)
+- version with LVM but no encryption to economize time (version2)
 - encryption AFTER logical volume creation and mounting (version 3)
 - encryption BEFORE creating a logical volume and mounting (dev)
 - UEFI and Legacy support